proxytranslation/user-docs/workbench/views/views.md

 **NOTE** The Highlight view is a wonderful tool we are very proud of, but don't forget that much of the textual content of a website is not clickable.
-Make sure you check your results in the other modes to make sure everything is covered!
+Check the other modes and the Preview to make sure that everything is covered!

 ## Free-Click View